 Darts

-Like the board, you should ensure that you have the right kind of darts to play the game.
+Like the board, you should ensure you have the right kind of darts to play the game.

 Folks who play darts can be extremely opinionated about the right type of dart.
 Suffice it to say, if you’re reading this article, you’re likely a beginner and just want the basics.